-java launcher to support running a program supplied as a single
+java launcher to run a program supplied as a single file of Java

 Single-file programs -- where the whole program fits in a single source file --